apache/airflow/docs/howto/cli-completion.rst

 This document is meant to give an overview of all common tasks while using the CLI.

 .. note::
-    For more information on CLI commands, see :doc:`cli-ref`
+    For more information on CLI commands, see :doc:`../cli`

 Set Up connection to a remote Airflow instance
 ----------------------------------------------

-For some functions the CLI can use :doc:`the REST API <rest-api-ref>`.
+For some functions the CLI can use the REST API.
 To configure the CLI to use the API when available configure as follows:

 .. code-block:: ini